dafitt/dotfiles/README.md

 ## Troubleshooting

-### Some options in [homes/](https://github.com/dafitt/dotfiles/blob/main/homes) and [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) are not being applied with nixos-rebuild
+### Some options in [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) or [homes/](https://github.com/dafitt/dotfiles/blob/main/homes) are not being applied with nixos-rebuild

 Check if your option is being set through `osCfg`.
 Like this: